pietrop/srtParserComposer/README.md

 # srt parser and composer
 A couple of modules to parse and generate srt files.
 No external dependencies needed.

-I can parse an srt file or srt string (content of an srt file) into a json or plain text.
+-  parse an srt file or srt string (content of an srt file) into a json or plain text.
+- create an srt file from json
-It can also parse an srt file into a csv file.
+- parse an srt file into a csv file.

 ## Parser
 Give an `srt` file it returns json or a plain text of all the lines.